robertoseba/gennie/README.md

 ## 📁 Profiles

+> **⚠️ Important:** Gennie v.1.\* is a breaking change from previous versions.
+In order to improve profiles functionality and add new features, I decided to use `.toml` files to store profiles.
+If you had created personal profiles in previous versions, you will need to convert them to the new format.
+You can find examples of profiles in the [profiles](profiles) directory.

 ![Profile Menu](docs/images/profile_menu.png)

 **Profiles act like personal assistants.** Create profiles for different topics and switch between them effortlessly.
 For example, have a profile for: